The Perfect Recipe To A Successful Lead Nurturing Campaign

 You want to show leads you care about their problem and want to help them solve it.
 And since these are your first emails to a lead, try not to sell them a product or service right away.
 Provide value and nurture the lead before you pop the question.

 All campaigns should be tracked.
 Especially a lead nurturing campaign.
 Are leads opening the emails?
 Clicking through?
 What are they clicking on?
 What A/B tested subject line worked better?
 Keeping track of the success and failures of your lead nurturing campaign helps you improve.
 If no one is opening your third email, switch up the subject line.
 If leads are only clicking on one article in the email, delete the second one.

 You turned a lead into a sale, now what?
 Attract more leads?
 Sure!
 But when we go back to Business 101, we know that gaining new customers costs 5-25 times more than keeping an existing customer.
 So instead of rushing to gain more leads, follow our Inbound Marketing methodology and delight your current customers.
 Leads that turned into customers through your lead nurturing campaign are engaged with your company, so keep them engaged.
 If they bought a boat seat, send them an email on how to install the seat.
 If they booked a room at your lodge, send them an email with the best restaurants nearby.
 Show your current customers you are the premier outdoor company by exceeding expectations.

 Creating An Effective Lead Nurturing Campaign Can Lead To More Sales

-A lead nurturing campaign simply guides your customer further down the sales funnel through a series of “getting to know you” emails.
-It’s easier for outdoor companies to solve a customer’s problems when they fully understand what they want and need.
-Show your customers you care through personalized and relevant content in a timely manner and watch your sales grow.
+A lead nurturing campaign guides your customer further down the sales funnel through a series of “getting to know you” emails.
+It’s easier for outdoor companies to solve a customer’s problems when they understand what they want and need.
+Show your customers you care through personalized, timely, and relevant content and watch your sales grow.